Introduction of Java Enterprise Edition Platform.

 1.Open the Services tab in NetBeans IDE and expand Servers.

-2.Right-click the GlassFish Server instance and select View Update Center to display the Update Tool.
+2.Right-click the GlassFish Server instance and select View Update Center to display the Update

 3.Select Available Updates in the tree to display a list of updated packages.